Strange96/LogOps/README.md

 LogOps starts a new machine for a new parser/new code.
 As this is not possible locally, the local solution overwrites your code with a default log parser.
 This reads the content of the files in Log-Agent/Files directory and saves it as logs.
 If a file contains the text `alert:alert-name:severity-name` (replacing alert-name and severity-name with your own choice), the default log parser will raise the alarm through the alarm-service.

 The logs that are created and the alarms which are raised by parsing the logs, which are sent by the Agent, can be found on the website under the `Log management and Alarm management` menus.
+* Click on the magnifying glass at right of an alarm to see which logs raised that alarm.
+* Click on 'open log' at the right of a log to get the content of the log displayed.

 For more specfic usage of the individual services, please refer to the individual repositories